devkosal/fastai_roberta/README.md

 transformers == 2.3.0

-Update 2020.11: [Fastai has upgraded to v2](https://www.fast.ai/2020/08/21/fastai2-launch/) since the last update to this repo.
+Update 2020.11: [fast.ai has upgraded to v2](https://www.fast.ai/2020/08/21/fastai2-launch/) since the last update to this repo.
 For compatibility with the steps below, v2 remains untested.
 Therefore, [usage of v1](https://pypi.org/project/fastai/1.0.61/) is recommended for this repo.